Graded Response Action Plan

 #GS3 #Environment #Pollution

-- When GRAP comes into force, diesel generator (DG) sets are no longer to be used in Delhi and the NCR towns of Noida, Ghaziabad, Greater Noida, Faridabad, and Gurgaon.
-The only exception is DG sets used for emergency and essential services.
+- As per the directions given by the EPCA, the diesel generators will no longer be used in Delhi and NCR towns including Noida, Greater Noida, Ghaziabad, Faridabad, Gurgaon, and others with effect from October 15.
+The generators will only be used for emergency and essential services.